 Some academic departments at King’s might consider students who want to transfer from another university.
-If you are looking to transfer from another university, before starting an application you should check the full list of programmes that accept students wishing to transfer.
-If a course is not on this list, it does not accept transfer applications from another university.
+If you've have completed your first year at another Institution and would like to study at King's, you'll need to check the full list of programmes that accept students wishing to transfer.
+If a course is not on this list, it does not accept transfer applications.

 You can submit an application through the Universities and Colleges Admissions Service (UCAS).
 The official UCAS deadline of 15 January will also apply for applicants making a transfer application.

-You must also meet the requirements below for your transfer application to be considered:
+You must also meet the requirements below for your application to be considered:

 - You must meet the standard first year entry requirements for the course.
 You can find the minimum entry requirements for each course using our online prospectus.